-- Building of any structures or additions, including carports and outside mechanical equipment, other than single-family homes to be used as a residence - Improvements to, modifications of, or expansion of off-street parking areas - A change of use within an existing freestanding building or the interior modification of an existing use which results in an increase in off-street parking needs - a Improvements to, expansion or extension of or abandonment of any public or private overhead or underground utility or utility-related lines or easements (including oil and gas production facilities) - Establishment of any site condominium or condominium development - Proposed construction of public or private roads - Revisions made to any previously approved site plan including, but not limited to: - Approved landscape plans - Modifying the location of or expanding the size of buildings - Changes to the façade, including material and color changes - Revisions in any phasing plan - Special land uses (Principal Uses Permitted Subject to Special Conditions) - Any of the above items that would intrude or cause impact into regulated woodlands or wetlands cityofnovi.org
+- Building of any structures or additions, including carports, patios and outside mechanical equipment, other than single-family homes to be used as a residence - □ Improvements to, modifications of, or expansion of off-street parking areas, except for maintenance such as resurfacing, or re-striping as shown on previously approved site plan - A change of use within an existing freestanding building or the interior modification of an existing use which results in an increase in off-street parking needs - Improvements to, expansion or extension of or abandonment of any public or private overhead or underground utility or utility-related lines or easements (including oil and gas production facilities) - Establishment of any site condominium or condominium development - Proposed construction of public or private roads - Revisions made to any previously approved site plan including, but not limited to: - Approved landscape plans - Modifying the location of or expanding the size of buildings - Changes to the façade, including material and color changes - Revisions to any phasing plan - Special land uses (Principal Uses Permitted Subject to Special Conditions) - Any of the above items that would intrude or cause impact into regulated woodlands or wetlands

-WHAT TYPES OF INFORMATION SHOULD BE INCLUDED ON A SITE PLAN?
+WHAT TYPES OF INFORMATION ARE REQUIRED ON A SITE PLAN?

-The site plan shown below identifies and shows examples of some of the information staff would expect to see on a proposed site plan.
+The site plan shown below identifies and shows examples of some of the information staff would need to review on a proposed site plan.